AliParky/torrent/README.md

 # torrent

-A minimal implementation of a BitTorrent
+A minimal implementation of a BitTorrent client

 ## Requirements